Courting the Mystery

 Hello and welcome

 Although I feel like I’ve turned a corner, I can’t say that I resonate with some idea of an “other side.”
 I don’t feel like I’m drowning anymore, but l don’t identify with a sense of overcoming something or of some hero’s journey that has a magical transformed emergence that marks the end of something and the beginning of something new.
 For years, I was so attached to the magical ending or cure.
 I was striving towards a destination that doesn’t seem to exist.
-I no longer feel like the incredibly out of control freak that I did, but life is still life and the grief over the impact of those years is still with me.
-Limitations, disappointments, losses, fears, edges, insecurities, parts and the mundane are still here to have a relationship with, Although I call my life an unchosen one, it is also beautiful, blessed and meaningful.
+I no longer feel like the out of control freak that I did, and am so grateful for that.
+But life is still life.
+Grief still visits.
+Limitations, disappointments, losses, fears, edges and insecurities are still here to have a relationship with, just as are joys, opportunities, invitations, the new, yeses and awe, and everything in between, Although I call my life an unchosen one, it is also beautiful and blessed (and honestly, I question how much of anyone’s life is chosen).
 The beauty and the blessing doesn’t take away the pain.
 My wholeness and sanity depend on all being welcome.

 I have a natural inclination towards growth, purpose and meaning, but I’m critical of a culture that wants us to move as quickly as possible to them, or assumes that they are always the answer.
-They can be the thing we wrestle with, they can disappear or not be part of our experience.
-During the years I was struggling, the mainstream’s focus on growth, positivity and controlling ones thoughts; the new age manifestation obsession; and the ascension focused spiritual world were all in some ways harmful to me.
+They can be the thing we wrestle with, they can disappear or just not be important or relevant in the moment.
+During the years I was struggling, the pop psychology focus on growth, positivity and controlling ones thoughts; the new age obsession with manifestation; and the ascension focused spiritual world were all in some ways harmful to me.
 I’m not saying there isn’t a place for these, but they’re not even close to the whole story.
 I’ve become more interested in how we live in what Meghan Devine calls “the goo,” or in what David Whyte calls “that fierce embrace.”
 Those places of love and limitation – impossible situations where our heart is on the cross, the places where we’re mastered, (heart)broken, adrift.
 I’m interested in how we move through these places, how we support ourselves and others here.
 I’m awed by the life force that somehow keeps us moving one step at a time at the worst of times.